slugoguls/Planet-Simulation/README.md

 - Each planet is rendered as a shaded 3D sphere

-- The view can include rotation, zoom, or camera movement (if implemented)
+- The view can include rotation, zoom, or camera movement

 - Uses GLM for matrix transformations (model, view, projection)